 A Practical Halal-Friendly Fukuoka Family 3-Day Plan

-- Day 3: Day-trip to Itoshima halal cafes (30 min by car).
+Day-trip to Itoshima halal cafes (30 min by car).
 Return to Tenjin for shopping; Maghrib at Fukuoka Mosque.
 Dinner at hotel restaurant.
+For more day-trip variants, see our Best Day Trips from Fukuoka with Kids.

 Tips for Halal Eating with Kids